nf-core/eager/docs/output.md

   </details>

   [PRINSEQ++](https://github.com/Adrian-Cantu/PRINSEQ-plus-plus#readme) is an alternative to BBDuk for filtering the fastq files before metagenomics classification.
 From PRINSEQ++ we implemented filtering by the `dust` algorithm or by `entropy`, as explained above in the BBDuk section.

+  Please see the Bbduk section for additional information

   The saved files are the _good_ files, passing the `dust` or `entropy` filter treshold specified.
 The logs contain information about the amount of reads filtered.